About Wild New Forest

 Wild New Forest specialise in delivering integrated ecological surveys that cover the three kingdoms of animals, plants, and fungi.

-Russ has over three decades of natural history field experience, and has recorded over 3200 species in the New Forest National Park, including 250 mammals and birds, 1000 moths and butterflies, and 1200 plants and fungi.
-He has also found several nationally rare birds, moths, bugs, and fungi that are first records for Hampshire and the New Forest, including species as diverse as Stilt Sandpiper, Rustic Bunting, Black V Moth, Samphire Straw, Pondweed Leafhopper (pic below), and Rothole Inkcap.
+Russ has over three decades of natural history field experience, and has recorded nearly 3500 species in the New Forest National Park, including 250 mammals and birds, 1000 moths and butterflies, and 1300 plants and fungi.
+He has also found several nationally rare birds, moths, and fungi that are first records for Hampshire and the New Forest, including species as diverse as Stilt Sandpiper, Rustic Bunting, Black V Moth, Samphire Straw, and Rothole Inkcap.
 Further afield, he has also found many nationally rare birds on remote UK islands and headlands, and in 2015 he secured the first ever photographs of Blue Whale in English waters (see here).

 In addition to standard ecological walkover surveys, Wild New Forest routinely deploy a range of technologies and techniques including infrared trail cameras, acoustic bat detectors, nocturnal (non-destructive) moth traps, and sampling of rare/cryptic fungi for DNA analysis (in partnership with Hampshire Fungus Recording Group).